IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 * `type` - (Optional, Forces new resource, string) The type of the load balancer.
 Default value `public`.
 Supported values `public` and  `private`.
 * `resource_group` - (Optional, Forces new resource, string) The resource group where the load balancer to be created.
 * `tags` - (Optional, array of strings) Tags associated with the load balancer.
-* `logging` - (Optional, bool) Enable load balancer data logs for LogDNA.
-You can use data logs to help troubleshoot connectivity issues.
+* `logging` - (Optional, bool) Enable or disable datapath logging for this load balancer.
+If unspecified, datapath logging is disabled.
+This is applicable only for application load balancer.
+One of: false, true.

 ## Attribute Reference